bleeding182/bleeding182.github.io/_posts/2017-11-11-dagger-rules-engagement.md

 ## 1. Components do the work

 Components create and store your objects.
 They know about your project and know how to resolve your dependencies.
-In short, components create your objects, and you should question _any_ call to `new` you still make yourself.
-After all, why use Dagger if you keep creating your own objects?
+They are the backbone of Dagger and your entry point into Dependency Injection.
+In short, components create your objects and by utilizing Dagger there is no more need to create every object manually.
+After all, why use Dagger if you insist on micromanaging your object creation?

 ## 2. You have to call Dagger or nothing will happen.